-The Dining Assistant must be familiar with the specific rights enumerated by the Ohio Resident Bill of Rights for residents of long-term care facilities.
+The Dining Assistant must be familiar with the specific rights enumerated by the Ohio Resident Bill of Rights for residents of longterm care facilities.
 The Dining Assistant program shall contain a discussion of the resident's rights contained in the Ohio Resident Bill of Rights.
 A copy of those rights shall be available for the trainee's review.

 Objective Content Curriculum Hours Class Title of Teacher Method of Evaluation Teaching Method 1.
-Identify legal rights 1.
-Resident's Rights T 1.
-A1 . of the resident contained in the a.
-Residents of LTCFs have legal rights.
+Identify legal rights of the resident contained in the Resident's Rights Residents of LTCFs have legal rights.
 These are enumerated in the ORBR of Teaching Alert Ohio Resident Bill which must be posted in the LTCF.
 A The State of Ohio Resident Bill of

-of Rights (ORBR) copy of these rights must be read and Rights (ORBR) should be used as an
+of Rights (ORBR) copy of these rights must be read and Rights (ORBR) should be used as a

 signed by each resident and/or legal example

 representative and included in the chart

 b.
 Types of rights which are found in the http://codes.ohio.gov/orc/3721.13

 ORBR of which the Dining Assistant

 should be aware

-D - C - 1 1

 c.
 Ways to respect residents' rights and Refer back to statement from page

 dignity 17 - Topic V

-1) Know the ORBR

-2) Encourage residents to exercise There is an inherent tension
+1) Know the ORBR There is an inherent tension

-their rights between the need for protection
+Encourage residents to exercise their rights between the need for protection

 3) Report infractions to the nurse because of impaired function or

-0) status and the protection of the
+5) Report infractions to the nuise status and the protection of the

-resident's autonomy.

 resident's autonomy.

 Teaching Alert

 Incorporate person centered care

 training (e.g. resident choice).